-- Continue to breathe in through nose and out through your mouth.
+- Continue to breathe in through the nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Count slowly as you exhale.

 If you’ve tried best practices for restoring sleep and are still having trouble falling or staying asleep, start keeping track of how you sleep by keeping a sleep diary for at least 14 days.